#1 Feng Rong Wanton Noodle

-Fong Yong Wanton Noodle is truly lived up to be cheap and good stall for its range of noodle.
-How often you can get a bowl of satisfactory wanton mee now for just 2.50?
+Feng Rong Wanton Noodle truly lives up to its reputation as a cheap and good stall for its range of noodle.
+How often you can get a bowl of satisfactory wanton mee in this day and age for just 2.50?
 Click here to read more

 Address: Block 538, Bedok North Market and Food Centre, #01-89, Bedok North Street 3

 Souper Tang, a Malaysian brand famous for hearty, nourishing brews and delectable Chinese cuisine has opened its first outlet in Centerpoint.
 The dishes are firmly rooted in Chinese herbs as the owners hold expertise in the Chinese medical hall businesses.
 Click here to read more.